CyberFi (CFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CyberFi Historical Price

-According to the latest data gathered on CyberFi live price page, the current price of CyberFi is 0.088388USD.
-The circulating supply of CyberFi(CFI) is 1.63M CFI , giving it a market capitalization of $143.87K.
+According to the latest data gathered on CyberFi live price page, the current price of CyberFi is 0.104284USD.
+The circulating supply of CyberFi(CFI) is 1.63M CFI , giving it a market capitalization of $169.74K.

 The CyberFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.